SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 This time around, we call `stream_insert` with no additional options.
-In this case, the resulting LiveStream struct will look something like this:
+In this case, the resulting LiveStream struct in socket assigns will look something like this:

 ```elixir
 streams: %{